The Ultimate Americas Cardroom Review

 Players also have 60 days (longer than many competitors) to release as much bonus as possible in $5 increments.

-This is all based on Loyalty Points, which are given to each player that contributes rake to a hand.
+This is all based on Award Points, which are given to each player that contributes rake to a hand.

 The software does a good job of showing you your progress, even animating the numbers given to each player after every hand.

-The other main promotion is the Reward Program, which has become standard at every poker room in recent years.
+The other main promotion is the Elite program, which has become standard at every poker room in recent years.

-While I don’t like it at all America’s Cardroom also follows the industry standard of requiring players to earn minimum monthly thresholds to maintain their position in the program.
+While I don’t like it at all Americas Cardroom also follows the industry standard of requiring players to earn minimum monthly thresholds to maintain their Elite benefits.

 How you get better Rewards perks